 My vaccinations

-Under the National Immunisation Programme, all Finnish children and adolescents are eligible to be vaccinated against 13 different infectious diseases.
-The immunisation programme for adults complements the immune protection achieved in childhood.
+Under the National Vaccination Programme, all Finnish children and adolescents are eligible to be vaccinated against 13 different infectious diseases.
+The vaccination programme for adults complements the immune protection achieved in childhood.
 The basic vaccinations are free of charge and voluntary.

 • Before a vaccine is granted a marketing authorization, its quality, safety and efficacy are investigated in vaccination studies.
 The aim of vaccination studies is to achieve new vaccines for serious illnesses that are as effective and safe as possible.
 The development of new vaccines usually takes over a decade and includes several phases.